anelson/linux_devbox/README.md

   Dropbox
 * Installing the VirtualBox extensions is possible with an AUR package, but it breaks often and since this can be downloaded and upgraded from within VirtualBox, I have opted to use that flow.
 So you need to install the extensions from withint he VirtualBox GUI after the initial setup

+# Setting up vWorkspace

+At Quest we use vWorkspace as a VDI client.
+It has support for linux but not for arch, so some contortions are required to make it work.

+* Go to https://desktop.quest.com and download the Linux client, which will be a `.bin` file
+* `chmod +x ./vworkspace_linux_.....bin`
+* The `.bin` has an install shell script but it won't recognize Arch as a distro, so instead use the `tar` command line option which will make it extract the contents:

+      $ ./vworkspace_linux....bin tar xvf .

+  The result is both 32- and 64-bit versions of both a deb and a rpm
+* Convert the `.deb` into an Arch package.
+This is...dodgy, and doesn't work perfectly.
+The instructions I used are at https://www.ostechnix.com/convert-deb-packages-arch-linux-packages/  Stop when you get to the point where you have an Arch package tarball; don't actually install yet
+* When you install this package, it will have a dependency on `libz`, which conflicts with `zlib`.
+If you accept this dependency, it will itself conflict with `libpng` and won't work properly.
+Stop when you get to the point where you have an Arch package tarball; don't actually install yet
+* When you install this package, it will have a dependency on `libz`, which conflicts with `zlib`.
+If you accept this dependency, it will itself conflict with `libpng` and won't work properly.
+So make sure you have all dependencies installed already (other than what ansible installs I just was missing `qt4`), then install with the `dd` switch to force skipping of dependencies:

+      $ sudo pacman -Udd ./vworkspace....tar.gz

+* Once the package has installed successfully, it's still not ready for prime time.  the `vworkspace` command should work and bring up a GUI, but you won't actually be able to start an RDP session.
+Some aspect of the solution hard-codes the assumption that it's installed to `/usr/local/lib/vworkspace` when in fact the libraries are in `/usr/lib/vworkspace` on Arch.
+So you need to symlink:

+      $ sudo ln -s /usr/lib/vworkspace /usr/local/lib/vworkspace

+* That should be enough to run vWorkspace and connect.
+It is not at all HiDPI aware though so it won't be very useful for day to day work.

 # Notes